The Hertog Political Studies Program is currently accepting applications.

-Any college or university undergraduate, or very recent graduate, may apply to the HPSP Summer Fellowship.
+Any college or university undergraduate, or very recent graduate not already pursuing an advanced degree, may apply to the HPSP Summer Fellowship.

-Any recent college or university graduate may apply to the HPSP Young Professionals Program.
+Any recent college or university graduate, or graduate student, may apply to the Young Professionals Program.

 We weclome nominations for the HPSP Summer Fellowship.
 Any college or university faculty member may nominate a student, as may alumni of the program.
 In addition, interested students may apply directly, without a nomination.